translate/makeyfile/README.rst

 makeyfile
 =========

-A very minimal runner that allows you to specify shell commands, python code, or a sequence containing commands/code.
+A minimal runner that allows you to specify shell commands, python code, or a sequence containing commands/code.

 Inspired by the fact that people end up using ``Make`` to specify